romand001/MIE443_src/mie443_contest2/README.md

   Migjun Yang 1003317859
   Rohan Ramdoss 1003219233

-o Run the following to run the code:
+o Run the following command in the terminal: rosrun mie443_contest2 contest2
-contest2.cpp

-o Modify the file path string found on line 15 of imagePipeline.cpp

-o The output file will be stored at: /home
+o The output file will be stored in the package folder as output_team_25.txt